modwebpl/aos/README.md

-# aos
+# AOS - animate on scroll
-Fastest AOS in 93 lines as ES6 module : o
+Simple & clean in 93 lines as ES6 module =)